mr-joshcrane/goracle/README.md

 It's designed to be small, simple, and powerful!

-In fact, this README was ghost written by an LLM, with a lot of oversight from his human editor.
+In fact, this README was ghost written by an LLM, with a lot of oversight from it's human editor.
 Check out the [code here](examples/readme/main.go)!

 ## Features